jedc4xer/wheel_of_fortune_assessment/README.md

 # wheel_of_fortune_assessment
 Repository for holding files relating to the Wheel of Fortune Python Assessment

+My Interpretation of this game is based on the game description in the assessment as well as the results of any research I did to fill in the gaps.

+The game description in the assessment was, at best, unclear/presumptive/conflicting/incomplete, so there are matching irregularities or inconsistencies in my coded interpretation.

 Goal:
     Make as much money as possible while guessing letters that make up a word or phrase that fall under a specific category.